scala-steward/scala-fortify-docs/src/main/paradox/index.md

 * Java 6, 7, and 9 may work but are not currently officially
   supported. (issue 222, issue 223)
+* Enabling the plugin may cause the Scala compiler to require transitive dependencies to be present on the classpath that weren't required before for compilation to succeed; the usual error message is "missing or invalid dependency detected while loading class file" (issue 279)
 * Issues found in Twirl templates are reported as occurring in the generated `.scala` file, not in the original template. (issue 159)
 * Mixed Scala and Java codebases require separately translating